Explained at last?

 damage for which there is no pain ...yet no healing.

 We get no second chance with teeth.
 If we bite down on rocks, we wreck

 our enamel, and that could be why fingernails-on-blackboards makes

-everyone around us take drastic action
+everyone around us take drastic action to halt that noise.
+Why didn't

-It's because we're too damned civilized, and we rarely have rocks in our
+civilized, and we rarely have rocks in our food anymore.
+But whenever we

-no uncertain terms.
+terms.
 Sensible?
 Flesh can heal, but tooth surfaces do not.